-- A need to work with WisDOT staff to develop targets for performance measures including those relating to vehicular crash fatalities and serious injuries, highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement - A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
+- A need to continue to work with WisDOT staff to monitor transportation system performance relative to targets established for performance measures including those relating to vehicular crash fatalities and serious injuries, highway condition, highway system performance/congestion, vehicular emissions, and truck freight movement - A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
 To address concerns about jurisdictional responsibility, there will be a need to review and re-estimate the criteria for jurisdictional classification-trip service, land use service, and operational characteristics.
 Each county plan was reviewed as part of VISION 2050.
-More detailed refinement through update to the jurisdictional highway system plans will occur by request of each county. - A need to develop a new CMAQ performance plan for the Milwaukee Urbanized Area. - A need to develop a new 2019-2022 transportation improvement program which documents, at a minimum, the federally funded transit, bicycle, and highway preservation, improvement, and expansion projects to be completed in the near term (next 4-years). - A need to continue to assist in the guidance of the operation and development of the transit systems of the Region through the continuing preparation of three- to five-year short-range plans.
+More detailed refinement through update to the jurisdictional highway system plans will occur by request of each county. - A need to initiate work on the quadrennial interim review and update to VISION 2050. - A need to incorporate amendments to the 2019-2022 transportation improvement program which documents, at a minimum, the federally funded transit, bicycle, and highway preservation, improvement, and expansion projects to be completed in the near term (next four years). - A need to continue to assist in the guidance of the operation and development of the transit systems of the Region through the continuing preparation of three- to five-year short-range plans.
 In 2011 the Commission completed the plan for Milwaukee County, in 2012 a plan was completed for the City of Waukesha, and in 2013 for the City and County of Racine, and in 2015 for Washington County.
-In 2018 a plan for Ozaukee County will be completed, and potentially a plan for Waukesha County will be initiated.
+In 2018 a plan for Ozaukee County was completed, and a plan for Waukesha County was initiated.
 Each system faces issues concerning service performance, improvement, extension, and funding.
-The Commission will also continue to assist transit systems in addressing funding issues, including the need for dedicated local transit funding and a regional transit authority. - A need to assist transit systems in the Region in the development of Federally-required transit asset management plans. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
+The Commission will also continue to assist transit systems in addressing funding issues, including the need for dedicated local transit funding and a regional transit authority. - A need to assist transit systems in the Region in the development of federally required annual condition assessment, data, and narrative reports. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
 In particular, staff efforts will be needed to continue to support preliminary engineering for freeway reconstruction.